MultiStream YOLOv8S Object Detection#

 start_time = time.time()

-# Connect the input and output functions and let the accl run
+# Connect input and output streams for the accelerator

 accl.connect_streams(self.capture_and_preprocess, self.postprocess, self.num_streams)